 For data analysis applications, images and data captured by drones can be drilled down into for more granular information, such as potential crop yields or the state of infrastructure like train tracks.
 Data can be analyzed quickly and efficiently without the expensive use of low-flying helicopters.

 Orange is working on 5G technology that will support drones.
 The high-bandwidth connectivity power of 5G, together with lower latency, will give drones far greater maneuvering precision and a quicker data transfer rate.

 Improving event efficiency

 The innovative applications for CV are endless.
-Orange Business Services has a particular focus on the use of CV for “object identification,” “facial recognition/biometrics” and “indoor analytics,” in addition to “quality control/assurance in manufacturing” and “automotive applications,” as mentioned previously.
+Orange Business has a particular focus on the use of CV for “object identification,” “facial recognition/biometrics” and “indoor analytics,” in addition to “quality control/assurance in manufacturing” and “automotive applications,” as mentioned previously.

 For example, CV has the ability to better ensure the safety of the public at large and crowded events.
 It can detect potential issues with over-crowding and trigger messages via digital displays or audio announcements, for example.